atomicateam/atomica/docs/general/Compartment-Initialization.md

     [sus  ] = [1 0] *  [vac ]
     [vac  ]   [0 1]

-Notice how this system is obviously overdetermined, because the column vector on the left is longer than the column vector on the right.
+Notice how this system is obviously overdetermined because the column vector on the left is longer than the column vector on the right.
 We can solve this overdetermined system using a standard least squares approach (e.g. `np.linalg.lstsq`).
 In the case where all of the information provided is consistent, the residual for the fit will be `0`.
 If the values are inconsistent, the least squares solution will solve for the compartment sizes on the right that best match the set of characteristics on the left.
 In this case, this would be

     sus = 56.66
     vac = 46.66